-You enlisted in the Navy and entered active duty on 20 November 1990.
-You received nonjudicial punishment on two occasions for overindulgence in alcoholic beverages and wrongful use of cocaine.
-You were then notified that your commanding officer was recommending you for administrative separation with an other than honorable characterization of service due to misconduct (drug abuse - use).
+You enlisted in the Navy and entered a period of active duty on 21 April 1981.
+You received nonjudicial punishment (NJP) on two occasions for breach of the peace and the wrongful use of marijuana.
+You also completed in-patient level III alcohol rehabilitation.
+You were then notified that your commanding officer was recommending you for administrative separation due to misconduct.
 You exercised your procedural right to have your case heard by an administrative discharge board (ADB).
-The ADB met, found that you had committed misconduct, and recommended a general characterization of service.
-On 8 July 1992, you were discharged with a general characterization of service due to misconduct (drug abuse - use), and assigned an RE-4 (not recommended for retention) reentry code.
+The ADB met, found that you had committed misconduct, and recommended that you be discharged with a general characterization of service.
+On 27 June 1994, you were discharged with a general characterization of service due to misconduct (drug abuse), and assigned an RE-4 (not recommended for retention) reenlistment code.

-In its review of your application, the Board carefully weighed all potentially mitigating factors, such as your youth, post service good conduct, and character reference letters.
-However, the Board concluded that your discharge should not be changed due to your misconduct and drug abuse.
-The Board noted that you were fortunate to have received a general characterization of service since Sailors who have committed misconduct such as yours normally receive other than honorable discharges.
+In its review of your application, the Board carefully weighed all potentially mitigating factors, such as your youth, abuse problems, character reference letter, and current desire to upgrade your discharge.
+However, the Board concluded that your discharge should not be upgraded due to your misconduct and drug abuse.
+The Board believed that you were fortunate to receive a general characterization of service, since Sailors who are separated for misconduct normally receive other than honorable discharges.
 You are advised that no discharge is upgraded due merely to the passage of time or post service good conduct.
 In view of the above, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.